 The courses ASTR211 Imaging the Universe and ASTR212 Dynamical Astronomy and the Solar System are taught in alternate years in the second semester.
 ASTR211 covers computer image processing, astrometry, photometry and spectroscopy.
 ASTR212 covers solar system astronomy and dynamic astronomy.
 Students in their first year can undertake these courses once they have completed a first semester prerequisite.

-The collaboration with SALT gives opportunities for graduate students to work with data from the largest optical telescope in the world.
-This will enhance the current research fields within the department, which include gravitational lensing, stellar astrophysics, planet searching, variable stars, the cosmic microwave background and neutrino astronomy.
+Students will see first-hand the current research fields within the department, which include gravitational lensing, stellar astrophysics, planet searching, variable stars, the cosmic microwave background and neutrino astronomy.

 Students majoring in Astronomy acquire a wide range of skills, from the use of spectroscopic and photometric detector systems (and the analysis of the data obtained), through electronics and optics, to computer skills for analysis and interpretation of data.
 This produces a graduate who is well equipped to undertake employment not only in astronomy, but in any number of fields which require practical experience or which involve analysis of real data.